scireum/sirius-biz/src/main/java/sirius/biz/analytics/reports/README.md

 can be used to provide a simple report which can be started by a user.
-Note that also batch jobs (which cannot be shown interactively as they take too long to compute) can utilize most of the capabilities by providing a [TableOutput](../../process/output/TableOutput.java) which also uses **Cells**.
+Note that also batch jobs (which cannot be shown interactively as they take too long to compute) can utilize most of the capabilities by providing a [TableOutput](../../process/output/TableOutput.java) which also uses [Cells](Cells.java).
 A simple way of creating such a batch job is to extend [SimpleReportBatchJobFactory](../../jobs/batch/SimpleReportBatchJobFactory.java) or (if the task is more complex) [ReportBatchProcessFactory](../../jobs/batch/ReportBatchProcessFactory.java).